Rival420/VulnDB/README.md

 # VulnDB
-will provide the Database for the Spynet tool
+This is the vulnerability database for Spynet.